 How Many Hours of Sun Do Roses Need?

-If your roses receive less than 6 hours of sun daily, most roses will languish.
-This is because sunlight plays a vital role in the rate at which your roses grow, the size of their blooms, and the depth of their color.
+Sunlight increases rose growth, the size of their blooms, and the depth of their color.
 While a rose bush may survive with a little less sun, it will thrive its entire life when you give it extra light.

 Can Roses Grow in Indirect Sunlight?

 Roses can grow in indirect sunlight, but full sun is always best.
 Depending on the variety, your roses may grow at a slower rate if only given indirect light.
-As a general rule, anything less than 6 hours of direct sunlight each day leads to fewer blooms and smaller flowers.
+As a general rule, anything less than six hours of direct sunlight each day leads to fewer blooms and smaller flowers.

 If you have to grow them in indirect sun, choose a rose variety that has prolific flowers with large blooms.
 This way, even if some blooms are sacrificed to a lack of full sun, the difference won’t be very noticeable.